 Student Outcome Data

-We are proud to share some statistics regarding our on-campus master's students.
+We are proud to share some statistics regarding our on-campus and online master's students.

 The Department of Communication Sciences and Disorders offers an on-campus graduate degree program that provides students with career-ready skills and the hands-on experience needed to make an immediate impact on people’s lives.